zuozhenggh/learning-library/oci-library/developer-adoption/labs/common/setup-cloud-env/setup-cloud-env.md

    ![Quick Create Cluster](images/OKE-create-cluster.png " ")

 1. Keep the name to **cluster1** and the other default values, click Next to review the cluster settings.
 Do not choose the Kubernetes API Endpoint to be _Private Endpoint_ or you will need a bastion or an admin instance to access the kubectl commands.
-You can explore Private Endpoint on an expecific lab.
+You can explore Private Endpoint on an specific lab.
 <sup>_Optionally choose visibility of the Kubernetes Worker Nodes to **Public Workers** if you want public access to your nodes and number of nodes to **2** or **1** if you want reduced number of nodes_</sup>

 Keep the name to cluster1 and the other default values, click Next to review the cluster settings